Together-Java/ModernJava/src/exceptions_ii/unchecked_exceptions.md

 # Unchecked Exceptions

-When a part of your code might throw a "unchecked" exception, other parts of your code do not need to account for that possibility.
+When a part of your code might throw an "unchecked" exception, other parts of your code do not need to account for that possibility.

 ```java